Bembit/react-redux-webshop/README.md

 # React Redux Webshop with Auth and MongoDB

+just playing and learning hooks

 carts, users, db, starting of checkout and looots of buggy logic for item price calculations

-Seed Data.js to localhost mongodb
+seed Data.js to localhost mongodb

 /api/products/seed